Crushoverride007/AllowApps/README.md

 ## Why Do You Need This Script?

 macOS security settings often block applications downloaded from the internet that aren’t from identified developers.
-Typically, after moving the application to the Applications folder, the app needs to be manually verified in the macOS security settings.
+Typically, after moving the application to the Applications folder, the app needs to be manually verified in the macOS security settings, and to answer the question of **"How can I “Open an app from an unidentified developer” without using the GUI?"**

 This script simplifies the process of allowing these applications by:

 1. Adding the application to the security exceptions.
 2. Removing quarantine attributes.